Bariatric surgery in children- is it right?

-Whereas bariatric surgery for adults has proven safe and effective now there is a growing movement to perform weight loss surgery on children.
+Whereas bariatric surgery for adults has proven safe and effective, there is now a growing movement to perform weight loss surgery on children.
 In the US children as young as 14 are routinely patients for this type of surgery.
 In Saudi Arabia one bariatric surgeon has performed weight loss surgery on over 1500 children, the youngest being 3 years old!

 Reasons for weight loss surgery

-Being overweight causes significant medical problems for patients including,
+Being overweight causes significant medical problems for patients including:

 - Diabetes – over 50 % of obese patients have Type 2 diabetes